JeimyGar/Bellabeat_Case_Study/README.md

 GROUP BY 1
 ORDER BY 2 DESC
 ```
-Here we got the averge wright and average BMI for the users who imput thier data.
-Some of the unsers imput thier weight more than once for different days so that is why we took an average.
+Here we got the average weight and average BMI for the users who imput their data. since some of the users imput their weight more than once I got the average weight for each user.
+This wright was also rounded to the nearest whole number.
+As was the average BMI.
 We again have limitations for not knowing height, weight or other demographics.

 ```SQL
 SELECT Id, Ismanualreport, ROUND(AVG(weightpounds),0) AS average_weight, ROUND(AVG(BMI),0) as Average_BMI
 FROM valid-bedrock-431220-f1.Fitbit.weightLoginfo
 GROUP BY 1,2;
 ```
-This next query is to see the total minutes of each activity levels.
+lastly, this next query is to see the total minutes of each activity levels.
+I calculated the total number of minuted for each activity level and gave it an alias.
 ```SQL
 SELECT SUM(VeryActiveMinutes) AS Total_VeryActive_Minutes, SUM(FairlyActiveminutes) AS Total_FairlyActive_Minutes, SUM(LightlyActiveminutes) AS Total_LightlyActive_Minutes, SUM(sedentaryminutes) AS Total_Sedentary_Minutes, SUM(calories) AS Total_Calories_Burned
 FROM valid-bedrock-431220-f1.Fitbit.DailyActivity_merged;